Australian Space Agency

-The Australian Space Agency is an agency under the Australian Government responsible for the development of Australia's commercial space industry, coordinating domestic activities, identifying opportunities and facilitating international space engagement that include Australian stakeholders.
-Its headquarters, opened in February 2020, are located in Lot Fourteen in Adelaide, the capital city of South Australia.
-The Australian Space Discovery Centre, where space technology is exhibited and information sessions provided to the public, is on site.
+The Australian Space Agency is an agency of the Australian Government responsible for the development of Australia's commercial aerospace industry, coordinating domestic space activities, identifying opportunities and facilitating international engagement that includes Australian stakeholders.

+Its headquarters, opened in February 2020, are located in Lot Fourteen in Adelaide, the capital of South Australia.
+The Australian Space Discovery Centre, which features exhibits and public information sessions, is also located on site.

 History

 As of 2008, Australia was the only OECD country without a space agency other than Iceland, with the preceding National Space Program and Australian Space Office (ASO) having been disbanded by the federal government in 1996.
 A government report from the Australian Senate Standing Committee on Economics noted that Australia was "missing out on opportunities" and recommended that an agency immediately be developed.

 In 2009, the Space Policy Unit funded the Australian Space Research Program over three years.
+It led to an accessible Landsat satellite imagery archive and the development and testing of a scramjet launcher.